 One: A stewardess takes flight

 A restaurant in a historic building known as the birthplace of Pan American World Airways hosts the newest soiree in Key West’s busy New Year’s Eve lineup.
 First Flight Island Restaurant & Brewery pays homage to its aviation roots with a Gatsby-themed party culminating in the descent of a makeshift airplane carrying a Pan Am flight attendant, or stewardess as they were called in the defunct airline’s heyday.

-Two: Red high heel drop
+One: Red high heel drop

-Three: Lowering of the pirate wench
+Two: Lowering of the pirate wench

-Four: Conch shell drop
+Three: Conch shell drop

 The Ocean Key Resort has a fake Key lime wedge splashing into a giant margarita glass.